 The Snowies Iconic Walk project (working title) proposes a world-class, multi-day walk across the alpine roof of Australia in Kosciuszko National Park.
 It reflects the growing visitor demand for nature-based walking experiences in New South Wales, Australia, and worldwide.

 Featuring active days and comfortable nights, the 55-kilometre 4-day walk will extend existing walks across the park's spectacular alpine area to link the resorts of Thredbo, Charlotte Pass, Guthega, Perisher and Lake Crackenback.

 The walk has great potential to become a landmark 'must-do' experience for both domestic and international visitor markets.

 What the project involves

-The Snowies Iconic Walk concept aims to showcase the unique alpine ecosystems and breathtaking views of the Kosciuszko summit precinct and provide better experiences for visitors.
-It arose from a need to better disperse visitors to reduce overcrowding issues around Rawson Pass and the summit of Mount Kosciuszko and to provide a diversity of walking experiences.
+The Snowies Iconic Walk concept aims to showcase the unique alpine ecosystems and breathtaking views of the Kosciuszko summit precinct and provide accessible and exceptional experiences for visitors.
+It arose from a need to better disperse visitors to reduce overcrowding issues around Rawson Pass and the summit of Mount Kosciuszko, and to provide a diversity of walking experiences.

 The concept reflects the vision for Kosciuszko National Park to be recognised as the premier destination for walking in Australia, with world-class sustainable facilities that protect the alpine environment, as outlined in the draft Kosciuszko summit precinct walking tracks strategy.